mkenney/docker-devenv/README.md

          attach [TARGET]
              Attach to a running environment specified by the optional [TARGET] argument.
-If omitted, TARGET value defaults to the basename of the project path or the name of the current directory if none is specified.
+If omitted, runing environments are searched to see if they are attached to the specified PATH (which defaults to the current directory).
+If none are found then TARGET is set to the basename of the PATH value.
 This is the default command.

              EXAMPLES
                  devenv attach [TARGET]